HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 Being your typical long-forgotten heir to the royal throne,
 <span style="color:Beige">Serena</span> was pushed to coronate
-only days after the (public) re-discovery of her royal blood and the sudden death of the old king from a tragic accident, by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
+only days after the (public) re-discovery of her royal blood and the sudden death of the old king from a tragic accident[^Historio-RdO-Serena-kmt3], by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
 But <span style="color:Beige">Serena</span> has proven to be